Mike Weirsky Won $273 Million Lottery Jackpot After Good Samaritan Returned The Tickets He Forgot At The Store

-Mike Weirsky nearly gave away $273 million to a complete stranger, but a Good Samaritan saved the day.
+Mike Weirsky nearly gave away $273 million to a complete stranger, but a good Samaritan saved the day.

 The unemployed New Jersey man won last week’s Mega Millions jackpot after buying the winning ticket at a store in Phillipsburg, WSET reported.
 It almost never came to be, however, as Weirsky was preoccupied on his phone after buying the tickets and accidentally left them in the store.

-“I put the tickets down, put my money away, did something with my phone and just walked away,” he told reporters at the press conference announcing his win.
+“I put the tickets down, put my money away, did something with my phone and just walked away,” he told reporters at the press conference announcing his win (as seen on YouTube).

-Someone found the already purchased tickets, however, and turned them back in to the store to hold.
+Someone found the already purchased tickets, however, and turned them back into the store to hold.
 When Weirsky realized he had forgotten the tickets, he returned to the store and verified that they belonged to him.

 It was a huge stroke of luck, as Weirsky found out that he beat the 1 in 302,575,350 odds to win the multi-state lottery.
-Mike Weirsky said he has been playing the lottery for years, and was so excited at his win that he braved a snowstorm to return to the store where he bought it and confirm his win.
+Mike Weirsky said he has been playing the lottery for years.
+He was so excited at his win that he braved a snowstorm to return to the store where he bought it and confirm his win.

 At Weirsky’s press conference this week to talk about his $273 million win, lottery officials confirmed that the person who found the tickets would have been legally allowed to keep them and claim the prize for themselves, but chose to do the right thing.